 A McDonough Career Center guide to business attire

-There are basic principles followed across all types of attire and professional settings.
-Business attire is the clothing you wear in professional settings and can mean many different types of clothing, each of which may be appropriate in certain circumstances and inappropriate in others.
-There are varying levels of business attire ranging from “casual” to “business formal.”
+Business attire is the clothing you wear in professional settings and can vary greatly based on the setting.
+There are levels of business attire ranging from “casual” to “business formal.”
 This guide shares some best practices and general guidance.
-If you're uncertain or still have questions, ask a career advisor and/or someone in the company or industry!
+If you're uncertain or still have questions, ask a career coach and/or someone in the company or industry!

 First impressions matter, whether it’s a job interview, a networking event, or your first day at a new job.
-How you present yourself in professional settings matters and your attire is one of the first things people notice about you.
 Your wardrobe should reinforce your professional brand and be appropriate to the company culture and norms as well as for the work you need to do.
-It is certainly possible to look professional and still feel comfortable and confident
+The following tips will help you look professional and still feel comfortable and confident.

-Here are a few universal tips to keep in mind to help you prepare for your next professional meeting or event:
+Here are a few universal tips to keep in mind:

 Do's